aklivity/zilla-docs/src/reference/troubleshooting/amazon-msk.md

 Make sure to [attach the Internet Gateway](../amazon-msk/create-vpc.md#attach-the-internet-gateway) and [route to the Internet Gateway](../amazon-msk/create-vpc.md#route-to-the-internet-gateway), then try again.

-## Why does the `msk-proxy` service keep restarting on the MSK Proxy instances?
+## Why does the `zilla-plus` service keep restarting on the MSK Proxy instances?

 This can occur if the IAM Role associated with your MSK Proxy instances has insufficient privileges to use the AWS Services needed by MSK Proxy.